"A",

 "Z"

-FAST TIME CONSTANT: Differentiator circuit in the first video amplifier that allows
+Fast Time Constant: Differentiator circuit in the first video amplifier that allows

 only the leading edges of target returns, no matter how small or large, to be used.
-See FTC.

-FEEDBACK: The return of a portion of the output of a circuit to its input.
+Feedback: The return of a portion of the output of a circuit to its input.

-FEEDHORN: A horn radiator used to feed a reflector.
+Feedhorn: A horn radiator used to feed a reflector.

-FIELD STRENGTH: The magnitude of a magnetic or electric field at any point, usually expressed in terms of
+Field Strength: The magnitude of a magnetic or electric field at any point, usually expressed in terms of

 ampere turns per meter or volts per meter.
 Sometimes called field intensity and is expressed in volts/meter or dBFv/meter.